Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Frequency function and monotonicity on half space

-\end{corollary} The rest of this section will be devoted to their proofs.
+Here $C=C(d,\lambda, I_\epsi,\kappa)$. \end{lemma} The rest of this section will be devoted to the proofs of Proposition \ref{prop-210127-1144} and Lemma \ref{lem-211211-1209}.
 To compute $N'$, we need $H'$ and $I'$, which are related to the first and second variations of $H$.
 The computation of $H'$ is straightforward, which can be found in Section \ref{sec-211028-0625-1}.
-The computation of $I'$ is more involved, which is in Section \ref{sec-210620-0103}.
-Eventually, we prove Proposition \ref{prop-210127-1144} and Corollary \ref{cor-210606-1057} in Section \ref{sec-210714-1249}.
+The computation of $I'$ is in Section \ref{sec-210620-0103}, which is based on the weighted inequalities obtained in Section \ref{sec-211127-1031}.
+Eventually, we prove Proposition \ref{prop-210127-1144} and Lemma \ref{lem-211211-1209} in Section \ref{sec-210714-1249}.